 Testbench waveform for 1:4 Demultiplexer

-Were you able to encode your own demultiplexer?
+Were you able to write the VHDL code for your demux?
 Let us know what you did differently by commenting below.
 Also, would you like us to include the VHDL code for a 1:8 demux?